VForWaTer/documentation/source/developer/wps.rst

 -------------

 Each tool will also write a metadata file in ``.json`` format.
-This metadata file contains metadata about the initial datasets, that might be required by some tools and a collection of all tools that already were applied.
+This metadata file contains metadata about the initial datasets that might be required by some tools, and a collection of all tools that were already applied.
 That means, for a specific tool, the corresponding ``.json`` will conain the UUIDs of other tool runs.
-This way a toolchain can be traced.
-If you re-run a tool, new ``.json`` will be written.
+In this way, a toolchain can be traced.
+If you re-run a tool, a new ``.json`` will be written.

-The ``.json`` file will contain all information about the tool processed.
-This includes metadata like the tool name and the inputs given, but also parameters like the processing time.
-For any input, that was the result of another tool, the UUID is given anyway and a toolchain can be reconstructed.
+The ``.json`` file will contain all information about the processed tool.
+This includes metadata like the tool name and the given inputs, but also parameters like the processing time.
+For any input which was the result of another tool, the UUID is given anyway and a toolchain can be reconstructed.
 If a tool loaded data into the workspace, either by loading it from the database or by producing mdelling output, the necessary metadata will be contained in a special key ``'meta'`` or ``'entry_id'`` of the file.